Welcome to Hull Fostering

 - have a spare bedroom solely available for a foster child to stay in

-- need to live within approx 35 miles of Hull
+- live within approximately 35 miles of Hull

 Some of the reasons why local children and young people need fostering